 Bit by bit incredible musicians, producers and performers have given their creativity and support to each live performances and wherever she goes she invites guest artists to join her.
 This dynamic has made Lunattack be enriched by a kind of wonderful creative hybrid.
 2017 she has released her debut album “Pont Neuf” with Pussy Empire Recording in Hamburg.

-Since 2019 she has released several singles and EPs in collaboration with other songwriters and musicians such as Lone Kent, Elephant Memories and Lucas Ghelfi (Toulouse), Jacqueline La (England), Dan Easley (USA), Graham George (Scotland), Toneaffair (Berlin), SITARA (Sit The Kid), SIJO & Niklas Lüders and DARK BLONDE (Hamburg).
+Since 2019 she has released several singles and EPs in collaboration with other songwriters and musicians such as Lone Kent, Elephant Memories, Lucas Ghelfi and DeePhi Music (Toulouse), Jacqueline La (England), Dan Easley (USA), Graham George (Scotland), Toneaffair (Berlin), SITARA, SIJO & Niklas Lüders and DARK BLONDE (Hamburg).

 For over 25 years, Lunattack has regularly performed at charities concerts, including the "Enorock Festival" for children (2020 & 2022 - Le Metronum in Toulouse) and supported Doctors Without Borders in special concerts 2017, 2018, 2019 (Halle 424 and Stage Theater in Hamburg).

-Lunattack has been part of three artist residencies (2019/2021/2022) at Peter Gabriel's Real World Studios in the UK from where her songs "Dream in Black and White", "The Lost Tail" (collaborating with the English artist Jacqueline La) and "Lumina" (with DARK BLONDE a.k.a Birgit Fischer) were created.
+Lunattack has been part of four artist residencies (2019/2021/2022/2023) at Peter Gabriel's Real World Studios in the UK from where her songs "Dream in Black and White", "The Lost Tail" (collaborating with the English artist Jacqueline La), "Lumina" (with DARK BLONDE a.k.a Birgit Fischer) and "Fil Rouge" (with DeePhi Music) were created.